 Best Energy Efficiency: Rheem

 Rheem is a central air and heating manufacturer known for its wide selection of durable products.
-This manufacturer builds more two-stage units than any other gas furnace company – among the 20 Rheem models we looked at, there are six with an AFUE rating of 96 percent of higher.
+This manufacturer builds more two-stage units than any other gas furnace company – among the Rheem models we looked at, many have an AFUE rating of 96 percent of higher.
 Rheem's most efficient gas furnace is the Prestige Series R98V, which has an AFUE rating of up to 98.7 percent, making it the most efficient model we came across during our research.
 The R98V’s exceptional performance comes from a modulating design and a variable-speed blower.
 This gas furnace, along with many other Rheem models, is Energy Star qualified.

 A Professional Should Install Your Gas Furnace

 Most HVAC contractors have the education, skill and familiarity required to install your gas furnace properly and safely.
 This includes the ability to do brazing, electrical work, plumbing and framing if necessary.
 They should also be licensed and certified to install your new furnace.
 If a contractor is unable or reluctant to supply this information, that's a sign to choose someone else.